tusharsadhwani/instachat/README.md

 ### App

-Note: This process will be improved sometime soon

-- Edit `./instachat/lib/services/auth_service.dart` to change `domain` from `localhost:5555` to the URL of your backend domain.
+- Edit `./instachat/.env` to set `DOMAIN` as the domain of your backend, along with your AWS S3 bucket URL.

+  Look at `./instachat/.env.example` for more info.

+  > NOTE: The S3 bucket should be given public access to read objects for this to work.

 - In the `./instachat` sub-folder, run: